gyulanemeth/bluefox.email/email-marketing-concepts/strategy/content-strategy.md

 # Content Strategy in Email Marketing

-**Content strategy** is the planning layer that decides what your emails will actually be about — the topics, formats, and recurring content types that fill your [campaign calendar](/email-marketing-concepts/strategy/campaign-planning) over time.
+**Content strategy** is the planning layer that decides what your emails will actually be about: the topics, formats, and recurring content types that fill your [campaign calendar](/email-marketing-concepts/strategy/campaign-planning) over time.
 It sits upstream of [copywriting](/email-marketing-concepts/copywriting/): content strategy picks the subject and purpose, copywriting turns that into the actual words on the page.

 ## Content Calendar